 In this post, we’ll discuss the biggest financial woes you must avoid at all costs if you want to step up your financial game for the long term.

-You may have incurred some personal or credit card debt, but it is still crucial to your financial well-being to allocate some cash to a savings account every month.
+Most people wait to the end of the month and save whatever money is left over after spending.
+The solution to this problem is implementing the strategy of ‘paying yourself first’.
+This means you allocate some of your pay to a savings account first, then only spend whatever money is left.
 You can do this by living off a certain percentage of your monthly income and automating your savings.
-For example, putting 10% of your income into a savings account every month.
+For example, putting 10% of your income into a savings account every month via an automated bank transfer the day after your pay hits your bank account.
 If that’s not possible, then lower it to five percent.
-This year, make a conscious effort to put a specific percentage of your monthly pay cheque into a savings account,then automate it so you don’t have to think about it again.
-You can organise to have 10% of your pay directed to a different bank account – your ‘saving account’, with the other 90% directed to your ‘spending account’.
+This year, make a conscious effort to put a specific percentage of your monthly pay into a savings account,then automate it so you don’t have to think about it again.
 Monitoring your cash flow is key in making wise financial decisions that will have a huge impact on your life now, and in the future.

 Failing to pay bills on time